Joseph-Maulin/WGUPS/README.md

       > sets delivery_deadline and availability information

   > set_truck_routes
-      > increments by delivery time and calls find_and_deliver(truck) whichever truck is   available
+      > increments by delivery time and calls find_and_deliver(truck) for whichever truck is available
       > when all packages are delivered. checks are run to see if all package deadlines are met and adjust truck routes if necessary
       > finally prints routing results print_route_results